intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 - Interfere with or disrupt the service or servers
 - Reverse engineer, decompile, or disassemble the App

+### Misuse
+- Harass, abuse, threaten, or harm other users
+- Impersonate others or misrepresent your identity
+- Upload false, misleading, or inappropriate content
+- Use the App for unauthorized commercial purposes
+- Share your account credentials with others

+Violation of this policy may result in immediate account termination and legal action where appropriate.

 ---

 ## 7. Intellectual Property Rights